Categories: Off-topic

 Action verbs are words which describe (obviously) actions, eg “to go”, “to eat”, “to see”.
 They always have a subject (the person or thing doing the action) and usually have an object (the thing affected by the action).

-There isn’t much more to say about these, as they are very similar in purpose to English action verbs, and the previous section has mostly described how they work.
+There isn’t much more to say about these, as they are very similar in purpose to English verbs, and the previous section has mostly described how they work.

 Descriptive Verbs vs Adjectives